filamentgroup/Southstreet/README.md

 SouthStreet is a set of tools that combine to form the progressive enhancement workflow we use on projects at [Filament Group](http://filamentgroup.com).
 This workflow is designed to help us deliver modern web experiences that are accessible to the widest range of devices possible.

-While we have [many open-source projects related to cross-device usability](http://filamentgroup.com/code/), Southstreet is focused particularly on the process of delivering enhancements efficiently so that users receive a page that works as soon as possible.
+While we have [many open-source projects related to cross-device usability](http://filamentgroup.com/code/), SouthStreet is focused particularly on the process of delivering enhancements efficiently so that users receive a page that works as soon as possible.

 Our SouthStreet workflow utilizes the following tools, all of which are independent Github projects themselves.